 Estimated Average Requirement (EAR): The average daily nutrient intake level that is estimated to meet the requirements of half of the healthy individuals in a particular life stage and gender group.
 It is actually a median.
 Although it can also be used to examine the probability that usual intake is inadequate for individuals (in conjunction with information on the variability of requirements), it is not meant to be used as a goal for daily intake by individuals.

 Estimated Energy Requirement (EER): Average dietary energy intake that is predicted to maintain energy balance in a healthy adult of a defined age, gender, weight, height, and level of physical activity consistent with good health.
-Adjustments for needs of children, pregnant and lactating women
+Includes adjustments for needs of children, pregnant and lactating women.

 Recommended Daily Allowance (RDA): The average daily nutrient intake level that is estimated to meet the requirement of nearly all (97-98 %) of the healthy individuals in a particular life stage and gender group.
 It is the EAR + 2SD.
 The RDA thus exceeds the requirements of nearly all members of the group.
-It can be used as a guide for daily intake by individuals, and because it falls above the requirements of most people, intakes below the RDA cannot be assessed as being inadequate.
+It can be used as a guide for daily intake by individuals.
+Because it falls above the requirements of most people, intakes below the RDA cannot be assessed as being inadequate.
 Usual intake at the RDA should have a low probability of inadequacy.